AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 }
 ```

+^ Only one new method on reg.

 ---

 # UserProfileRobot

-Only needs to consider each state.

 ```kotlin
 fun assertOptedIn(): UserProfileRobot {